cloudcommons/terraform-azure-kubernetes/README.md

 ### Use this module

+Please note that the resource group for this AKS should exist.
+The module won't create it for you.

 #### Deploy a cluster with Kubernetes RBAC

 The following module definition creates an AKS cluster with the following features: